 Did you like this ‘Chipotle Black Bean Burger With Oats’ recipe?!
 If so, go check out my ‘Sun Dried Tomato Pesto‘ recipe that can also be meal prepped!
 It would taste AMAZING on top of this burger!

-For a recipe that only uses 6 ingredients (including salt), this vegan sun-dried tomato pesto recipe really takes you to flavor-town (Guy Fieri voice)!
-Different from traditional pesto, this bright red condiment is chunkier, with more flavor and less drip.
-It can easily be served as a dip with crackers, an easy sauce for pasta, …
+For a recipe that only uses 6 ingredients, this vegan sun-dried tomato pesto recipe really takes you to flavor-town (Guy Fieri voice)!
+Different from traditional pesto, this bright red condiment known as ‘pesto rosso‘ is chunkier, with more flavor and less drip.
+It can easily be served as a dip with crackers, as a sauce …